Towards Unified Image Deblurring using a Mixture-of-Experts Decoder

+Recent defocus deblurring methods have been advanced through dual-pixel imaging. \citet{Abuolaim2020} established the DPDD dataset to leverage the complementary information from dual-pixel views.
+Subsequent work includes IFAN~\citep{Abuolaim2022}, which synthesizes dual-pixel images via multi-task learning, and~\citet{son2021single}, who employed kernel-sharing parallel atrous convolutions.

-Recent advancements in sophisticated architectures~\cite{Cho2021,Zamir2022,Zamir2021,sfhformer,nafnet,tsai2022banet,tsai2022stripformer,kong2023efficient} have led to further improvements in handling motion and defocus blur.
-Despite these advancements, each model remains specialized and constrained to particular blur types, necessitating separate training procedures and model parameters.
+Recent advancements in sophisticated architectures~\citep{Cho2021,Zamir2022,Zamir2021,sfhformer,tsai2022banet,tsai2022stripformer,kong2023efficient} have led to further improvements in handling motion and defocus blur.
+Despite these advancements, each model remains specialized and constrained to particular blur types, necessitating separate training procedures.
 Our approach is the first to propose a unified all-in-one deblurring model that integrates multiple blur modalities.

-\paragraph{All-in-One Image Restoration.} Most methods in the literature are designed to tackle a single degradation (or single task) \eg noise, blur, low-light, rain.
-However, in many cases their real-world applications are limited due to the required resources \ie allocating different task-specific models in memory, selecting the specific model on demand, and inferring using such an ``expert" model.
+\paragraph{All-in-One Image Restoration.} Most methods in the literature are designed to tackle a single degradation \eg noise, blur, low-light, rain.
+However, in many cases their real-world applications are limited due to the required resources \ie allocating different task-specific models in memory and selecting the specific model on demand.

-In recent years, all-in-one (also known as multi-degradation or multi-task) image restoration has emerged as a possible solution to such limitations~\cite{Li_2022_CVPR, park2023all, zhang2023allamirnet, ma2023prores, yao2023neuraldegall, valanarasu2022transweather, adair_freq, adaIR, lin2024unirestorer}.
+In recent years, all-in-one (also known as multi-task) image restoration has emerged as a possible solution to such limitations~\citep{park2023all, zhang2023allamirnet, yao2023neuraldegall, valanarasu2022transweather, adair_freq, adaIR}.
 These methods use a single neural network to tackle different degradation types and levels.
-We can highlight AirNet~\cite{Li_2022_CVPR} and PromptIR~\cite{Potlapalli2023, conde2024instructir} as the early proposed solutions. \emph{The image restoration pipeline now becomes an end-to-end neural network, instead of an ensemble of multiple task-specific models.}
+We can highlight AirNet~\citep{Li_2022_CVPR} and PromptIR~\citep{Potlapalli2023, conde2024instructir} as the early proposed solutions. \emph{The image restoration pipeline now becomes an end-to-end neural network, instead of an ensemble of multiple task-specific models.}